-Chapter 7 bankruptcy may eliminate most kinds of unsecured debt.
+Chapter 7 bankruptcy will eliminate most kinds of unsecured debt.
 Some examples of unsecured debts are credit cards; medical bills; most personal loans; judgments resulting from car accidents; and deficiencies on repossessed vehicles.

 In addition to getting rid of your debt, you typically can keep all of your property.
 As long as your car and mortgage payments are current, and there is no significant equity in your property, we should have no problem making the arrangements for you to reaffirm the debt.
 Keep your home, keep your car, keep your personal belongings, but eliminate your debt; that is our goal.
 The Law Office of James K. Tamke may be able to use Chapter 7 to provide you with many benefits.